 No injuries were reported among the 154 passengers and 7 crew members aboard the United flight, and passengers deplaned normally at the gate.
 ANA Cargo confirmed the incident in a statement, noting that it is actively working with the relevant authorities to verify the extent of the damage.
 The contact is believed to have been a light scrape, but standard airworthiness procedures require a thorough inspection before either aircraft can return to service — a process that could ground both jets for several days.

-Air Traffic Control Transcripts Reveal How The Incident Unfolded
+Air Traffic Control Transcripts Reveal How the Incident Unfolded

 The granular sequence of events emerged from air traffic control (ATC) recordings published by LiveATC.net.
 Controllers at O’Hare directed ANA flight NH8421 to hold position immediately after they suspected contact had occurred.
 The ATC then instructed the ANA crew to vacate the runway and taxi to taxiway Mike while the situation was assessed.